 All BEBs that have the same I-SID configured can participate in the same VSN.
-That completes the configuration part of the migration and all the traffic flows will be back to normal.
+That completes the configuration part of the migration and all the traffic flows return to normal operation.

-SPBM on Virtual Services Platform 4000 supports the following traffic:
+SPBM on VSP 4000 supports the following traffic:

-- Layer-2 bridged traffic (Layer 2 VSN) - IPv4 unicast routed traffic on the Global Router (IP shortcuts) - IPv4 unicast routed traffic using a VRF (Layer 3 VSN) - IPv4 unicast routed traffic using different VSNs, which have different I-SIDs (Inter-VSN) - Layer-2 IP multicast traffic in a bridged network (Layer 2 VSN with IP multicast over SPBM)

-- IPv4 multicast routed traffic on the Global Router (IP shortcuts with IP multicast over SPBM) - IPv4 multicast routed traffic using a VRF (Layer 3 VSN with IP multicast over SPBM)
+- Layer 2 bridged traffic (Layer 2 VSN) - IPv4 unicast routed traffic on the Global Router (IP shortcuts) - IPv4 unicast routed traffic using a VRF (Layer 3 VSN) - IPv4 unicast routed traffic using different VSNs, which have different I-SIDs (Inter-VSN) - Layer 2 IP multicast traffic in a bridged network (Layer 2 VSN with IP multicast over SPBM) - IPv4 multicast routed traffic on the Global Router (IP shortcuts with IP multicast over SPBM) - IPv4 multicast routed traffic using a VRF (Layer 3 VSN with IP multicast over SPBM)